 In the current implementation of ATS (Postiats), a program in ATS is first compiled into one in C (conforming to the C99 standard), which can then be compiled to object code by a compiler for C such as gcc.
-In the compilation from ATS to C, the type int in ATS is translated to the type of the same name in C. Similarly, the type double in ATS is translated to the type of the same name in C.
+In the compilation from ATS to C, each of the types int, double and void in ATS is translated to the type of the same name in C.